Thiruvananthapuram: Cuisine

-The general cuisine of the people is Keralite cuisine, which is generally characterised by an abundance of coconut and spices.
+Street food in Trivandrum includes items such as kappa (tapioca) with fish curry, parippu vada, banana chips, and unniyappam.
+Small eateries and roadside vendors are widespread throughout the city.The general cuisine of the people is Keralite cuisine, which is generally characterised by an abundance of coconut and spices.
 Other South Indian cuisines, as well as Chinese and North Indian cuisines, are popular.
 Thiruvananthapuram has many restaurants offering Arabic, Italian, Thai and Mexican cuisines.